kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

   Provisioning
   </summary>

-1. Create a new file in [this](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/provisioning) directory.
+1. Create a new file in [this directory](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/provisioning).

-2. Implement this interface in your provisioning or deprovisioning step:
+2. Implement the following interface in your provisioning or deprovisioning step:

     ```go
     type Step interface {